Introduction to Modern Type Design

 - Fine point and chisel tip markers for sketching (Sharpie or similar)

 Diversity and Equity Scholarship

 Diversity and Equity are important to all of us at Letterform Archive, and we are committed to increasing opportunities for underrepresented groups within the type and design communities.

 We are offering one BIPOC/Equity scholarship seat in this workshop.

-To apply for this scholarship, please complete and submit to us the short form linked here a week prior to the start of the workshop.
+To apply for this scholarship, please complete and submit to us the short form linked here at least a week prior to the start of the workshop.

 Kel Troughton is a freelance type designer and lettering artist who gets an equal amount of inspiration from mid-century advertising and Bay Area graffiti.
 He graduated from the Type@Cooper West program in 2018, was the teaching assistant for Type West in 2019, and worked at Monotype.
 Kel is one of the co-teachers in the year-long Type West at Letterform Archive certificate program.